 HIPAA was adopted in 1996 and since then, Covered Entities (CEs) have been required to protect individuals’ personal health information or face hefty fines for non-compliance.
 The U.S. Health and Human Services Office for Civil Rights (OCR) enforces HIPAA; the fines they have issued have grown exponentially in recent years.

-Anthem, one of the nation’s largest health benefits companies, paid a record $16 million in 2018 for a data breach that exposed the electronic protected health information (ePHI) of 79 million individuals.
+In 2018, Anthem, one of the nation’s largest health benefits companies, paid what is still the largest HIPAA fine in history of $16 million in for a data breach that exposed the electronic protected health information (ePHI) of 79 million individuals.
 The next largest settlement was $5.5 million paid by Memorial Healthcare Systems in 2017 for the inappropriate access of PHI of 115,143 individuals.
+Earlier this year, we learned hackers compromised two employees’ email accounts at a Michigan healthcare group which exposed patient data and went undetected for six months.

 With increasingly severe HIPAA non-compliance fines on the line, healthcare organizations must exercise extreme diligence in the protection of PHI.
 But it isn’t an easy task.
 Compliance requires that CEs adhere to two primary rules: the HIPAA Privacy Rule, which details which data must be protected, and the HIPAA Security Rule which establishes how that data is protected.